culvertsoft/mgen/index_m_feature_roadmap.md

 ## Feature road map and future plans

-We have several features that we may implement for MGen in the future.
+There are several features we would like to have implemented at some point in the future.
 Below are some of these:

- * Add support for Python (generator + runtime library)
+ * Add support for Python (generator + library)
- * Add support for C# (generator + runtime library)
+ * Add support for C# (generator + library)
- * Finish building our visual gui application for data model design
+ * Build or integrate a gui application for data model design
  * Add support for custom allocators (c++)
  * Add support for std:: and boost:: smart pointers (c++)
  * Add generated operators "<<", "<" and ">" (c++)